SmBe19/LD43/promo/promo.md

 the recovery room and bring in the next patient.
 Coincidentally, there is also an incinerator below (the hospital was built over a steel mill), but I don't see how you could use it.

+## How to start
+In the main menu press one of the green buttons to start the game.
+If you click on the scalpel there will be a tutorial.

+## Credits
+Design, Code, Audio by Matteo Signer and Benjamin Schmid with assistance by Philipp Wallimann.

+**Use the desktop version!
+The web version does not have any particles and is quite buggy.**